Thank you for joining us for the the FIFTH ANNUAL VALLEY ARTS FESTIVAL, held on SATURDAY, NOVEMBER 8, 2025!

 A CELEBRATION OF A LUISEÑO TRIBE, THE SAN LUIS REY BAND OF MISSION INDIANS

-Studio ACE proudly announces the return of Valley Arts Festival (VAF), celebrating its fifth year on Saturday, November 8, 2025, at Heritage Park in Oceanside.
-This vibrant community event comes to life thanks to the generous support of Visit Oceanside, this year’s title sponsor, and SoCal Edison, community sponsor.
+Studio ACE proudly presented and celebrated the fifth year of Valley Arts Festival (VAF) on Saturday, November 8, 2025, at Heritage Park in Oceanside.
+This vibrant community event came to life in part thanks to the generous support of Title Sponsor Visit Oceanside and Community Sponsor SoCal Edison.

 What is valley arts festival?